Eladamar/StyleTransfer/README.md

 # Multi Style Transfer
 PyTorch implementation of [A LEARNED REPRESENTATION FOR ARTISTIC STYLE](https://arxiv.org/pdf/1610.07629.pdf), Using [UNet](https://arxiv.org/pdf/1505.04597.pdf) as the image transform network.
+Trained on coco dataset(2017).

 ## The Mandalorian Concept Art Style Transfer